 But wait!
 This year is going to be different.
 The holidays can be fun and enjoyable without wrecking your personal fitness goals.

-Here’s the top three reasons why most people gain weight on Christmas, and what you can do to avoid these common problems.
+Here’s the top three problems most people run into during the holidays, and what you can do to avoid gaining weight on Christmas.

 Why You Gain Weight